Essential Oil Substitution Chart & FREE Substitute Customizer

 Healthy Digestion and Airways

-When it comes to stomach issues and maintaining a healthy gut, ginger essential oil is one of the most popular to help with digestion, bloating, gas, and occasional indigestion.
-Eucalyptus is a popular option to diffuse for easy breathing and it has an invigorating vapor when diluted and applied to the chest.
+When it comes to stomach issues and maintaining a healthy gut, ginger essential oil is one of the most popular remedies for digestion, bloating, gas, and occasional indigestion.
+Eucalyptus is a popular option for diffusing for easy breathing, and it produces an invigorating vapor when diluted and applied to the chest.

 • Cardamom